Master of Philosophy in Development Studies

 iii) Social Anthropology

-,authority and responsibility in the field of productive activity; marriage, kinship, family and gender in theory and practice; agencies of managed changeand their interaction with local communities.
-5. 4.
-A candidate who fails to pass the qualifying test maybe permitted to retake the testbefore the beginning of the first week of the next academic year.
+;modernity, progress and commonwealth; personhood and well-being; social and personal agency; authority and responsibility in the field of productive activity; marriage, kinship, family and gender in theory and practice; 5.
+4. A candidate who fails to pass the qualifying test maybe permitted to retake the testbefore the beginning of the first week of the next academic year.
 Candidates shall retake only the failed component of the qualifying test.

-Three core course essays assessed by the examiners appointed to examine for the M.Phil. in Development Studies.
-Candidates are required to submit these essays at specified intervals over the two years of the course.
-The topics to be covered in these essays must fall within the three themes (one per essay) included in the core course in development studies: social theory and development; major interdisciplinary issues; and the international dimension of development.
-Candidates must pass all three essays.
-In the event ofa candidate's failing either or both essays submitted in the first year of the course, either or both must be rewritten, resubmitted and a pass mark awarded before the candidate may proceed to the second year of the course.
-In the event of a candidate’s failing the third essay, submitted in the second year of the course, it must be rewritten, resubmitted and a pass-mark awarded before the candidate can be deemed to have successfully completed the course. ( d) A thesis of not more than 30,000 words (excluding bibliography but including footnotes and appendices) on a topic approved by the M.Phil.Teaching Committee, to which the Graduate Studies Committee delegates this function.
+c) Two core course essays assessed by the examiners appointed to examine for the M.Phil. in Development Studies.
+Candidates are required to submit these essays at specified intervals in the first year of the course.
+The topics to be covered in these essays must fall within the two components (one per essay) included in the core course in development studies: ideas about development: social, political and development theory; and key themes in development.
+Candidates must pass both essays.
+In the event ofa candidate's failing either or both essays, either or both must be rewritten, resubmitted and a pass mark awarded before the candidate may proceed to the second year of the course. ( d) A thesis of not more than 30,000 words (excluding bibliography but including footnotes and appendices) on a topic approved by the M.Phil.Teaching Committee, to which the Graduate Studies Committee delegates this function.

 The thesis must be on a topic in the general field of development studies.
 The topic of the thesis must be chosen in consultation with and with the approval of the candidate's supervisor.
 If a separate thesis supervisor is required,